Are you an enthusiastic & motivated Occupational Therapist wanting to develop?

 We are offering an exciting Band 5 development post which offers you the support from senior occupational therapists to develop the specialist skills required to become a band 6 within the team.
 You must have post qualification experience.

 The Gedling and Hucknall Intensive Home Treatment Team offers assessment & treatment for people over the age of 65 with mental health needs & for people of any age with a dementia diagnosis in their own home

 The team covers a 7 day service with a shift pattern of 8 - 4pm & 12 - 8pm

 We pride ourselves on being a supportive directorate a Occupational Therapist who joined said:

 Starting in MHSOP presented me with a huge learning curve and the support of my OT colleagues has been invaluable to me.
 The saying no question is a stupid question springs to mind....MHSOP care about their staff & their patients & I am really glad I joined the team.Main duties of the job

-You will work in a multidisciplinary team to provide comprehensive assessment and interventions which promotes recovery enabling patients to remain at home and supporting their positive mental and physical wellbeing.
-The CMHT OT service works five days a week to provide OT specific assessments and interventions in patient's homes.
-IHTT works more intensively with patients for up to 8 week period preventing discharge and supporting discharge.
+The post-holder will work in a multidisciplinary team to provide assessment and interventions which promotes recovery enabling patients to remain at home and supporting their positive mental and physical wellbeing working alongside a specialist occupational therapist.

 Some of the duties of this job include: